 Tests showed that the new cement can reduce surface temperatures by 9.7°F (5.4°C) under direct sunlight compared to traditional cement.
 In one rooftop test, when the air temperature was about 101°F (38.4°C), the surface of the supercool cement stayed nearly 10 degrees cooler than the air around it.

-The cement also has a very high solar reflectance of 96.2 percent and emits heat with an efficiency of 96 percent in the infrared spectrum.
+The cement also has a very high solar reflectance of 96.2 per cent and emits heat with an efficiency of 96 per cent in the infrared spectrum.
 This is why it stays cool, even when temperatures rise.

 The supercool cement is actually cheaper to make than normal Portland cement.
 Researchers explained that it can be produced at lower temperatures, which reduces the overall cost.
 They estimated that the production process is about $5 per ton cheaper than regular cement, making it practical for mass use.